fbpx icon

 Below are some example images of what level of texture variation you should expect to see.

-Mortlock Timber has selected these three timber species based on the results of thorough testing, exploring the best type of timber to char.
+Mortlock Timber has selected these four timber species based on the results of thorough testing, exploring the best type of timber to char.
 When we have tested and tried pine, cedar and other softer timbers.
 These tests have revealed that the charred layer tended to split or chip off very easily.

 BURNT ASH SHOU SUGI BAN